atharvayogeshparulkar/Healthcare-Billing-Code-Validation/README.md

-# Healthcare Billing Code Validation & Denial-Risk Analytics
+# ICD-10 to CPT/HCPCS Crosswalk

-A SQL database and Excel dashboard project that validates whether ICD-10 diagnosis codes and CPT/HCPCS procedure codes on a medical claim form a clinically justifiable pairing, flags likely-to-deny claims before submission using a confidence-tier system, and visualizes denial risk by code, category, and payer.
+A simple SQL database and Excel dashboard project that checks whether a diagnosis code (ICD-10) and a procedure code (CPT/HCPCS) on a medical claim form a recognized, billable pairing — and lets that confidence grade alone decide the outcome.

-**Core result:** claims tagged HIGH confidence denied at ~4.6%; claims with no valid diagnosis-procedure relationship found (NO_MATCH) denied at ~78%.
-That gradient is the evidence the validation logic works.
+**Core result:** each crosswalk confidence tier maps to exactly one decision.
+HIGH is always APPROVED, MEDIUM is always HUMAN_REVIEW, LOW or unmatched is always DENIED.
+No overlap, no exceptions.

 ---